nf-core/crisprseq/docs/usage/screening.md

 BAGEL2 (Bayesian Analysis of Gene Essentiality with Location) is a computational tool developed by the Hart Lab at Harvard University.
 It is designed for analyzing large-scale genetic screens, particularly CRISPR-Cas9 screens, to identify genes that are essential for the survival or growth of cells under different conditions.
 BAGEL2 integrates information about the location of guide RNAs within a gene and leverages this information to improve the accuracy of gene essentiality predictions.
 BAGEL2 uses the same contrasts from `--contrasts`.

+### MAGECKFlute

+The downstream analysis involves distinguishing essential, non-essential, and target-associated genes.
+Additionally, it encompasses conducting biological functional category analysis and pathway enrichment analysis for these genes.
+Furthermore, the function provides visualization of genes within pathways, enhancing user exploration of screening data.
+MAGECKFlute is run automatically after MAGeCK MLE and for each MLE design matrice.
+If you have used the `--day0_label`, MAGeCKFlute will be ran on all the other conditions.
+Please note that the DepMap data is used for these plots.

 Note that the pipeline will create the following files in your working directory: